agencetca/small-ldap-authentication-cluster/README.md

-# innov24
+# small-ldap-authentication-cluster
-A social worskpace for journalists and the innovation ecosystem!
+A small system that create a local ldap database and a simpmle authentification page.
+For Debian.
+Admin scripts are in bash.